n1xd13/Blog_generation/README.md

-1.blog generation (use the vnb_new.py as it contain its stream lit code!! )
+Blog generation (use the vnb_new.py as it contain its stream lit code!! )

-)